dmil/hks-coursework/projectchecklist.md

 ## Course Evaluations

-You should have recieved an email about the course evaluations, they are accessible through the [canvas page for this class](https://canvas.harvard.edu/) and are **due on Thursday Jan 26**.
-As you know, this is the first time this module was offered at HKS and a completely new curriculem.
-Your honest feedback will be particularly important both in helping me understand how to best improve the course as well as helping the Kennedy School better undertand the role of technical educaiton in the curriculem.
+You should have received an email about the course evaluations, they are accessible through the [canvas page for this class](https://canvas.harvard.edu/) and are **due on Thursday Jan 26**.
+As you know, this is the first time this module was offered at HKS and a completely new curriculum.
+Your honest feedback will be particularly important both in helping me understand how to best improve the course as well as helping the Kennedy School better understand the role of technical education in the curriculum.
 Please take some time to thoughtfully fill out the course evaluation, your feedback is of particular importance in the context of this module.